MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/nc-ndischimney-ndis_tcp_offload_event_indicate.md

 Indicates that the offload target is requesting the host stack to terminate the offload of a TCP
        connection.

+#### TcpIndicateAbort

+Indicates that the remote host has initiated an abortive disconnect by sending an acceptable RST
+       segment on the connection.

 #### TcpIndicateSendBacklogChange